Jvaeyhcd/HcdGuideView/README.md

 HcdGuideView
 ------

-A easy way to add a guide page in your app.
+`HcdGuideView` make it is easy to add a guide page in your app.

 ![图片](https://raw.githubusercontent.com/Jvaeyhcd/HcdGuideView/master/screen.gif)